Help us improve your experience.

 Define Operational Mode Commands to Allow in an Op Script

-Operation (op) scripts automate operational mode tasks and network troubleshooting on devices running Junos OS.
+Operation (op) scripts automate operational tasks and network troubleshooting on Junos devices.
 Op scripts can execute operational mode commands within the script.
-By default, when a user executes a script, the system does not permit the user to execute operational mode commands within a script for which their login class does not normally have permission to execute.
-Starting in Junos OS Release 14.2, you can configure operational mode commands that a particular op script is allowed to execute.
-The permission to execute operational mode commands within a script applies to all users, and the commands that you specify are executed, even if the user who executes the script does not have permissions to execute the operational mode commands.
+By default, the user executing the script cannot execute operational mode commands within a script for which their login class does not have permission to execute.
+However, you can configure an op script to execute specific operational mode commands regardless of the user permissions.
+Users in the Junos OS super-user login class can configure the allow-commands statement at the [edit system scripts op file filename] hierarchy level to define the commands.
+The script executes the specified operational mode commands, even if the user who executes the script does not have permissions to execute those commands.

 Note: